mastercodeon314/KsDumper-11/README.md

 **Note2**: Even though it can dump both x86 & x64 processes, this has to run on x64 Windows.

 ## Disclaimer
+The new kdu provider scanner will sometimes crash windows with a BSOD when a provider goes bad loading the KsDumper driver.
+In the event windows does crash while ksdumper is scanning for providers, just restart and rerun KsDUmper.
+It will pickup where it left off scanning and skip the provider that just crashed it.
+The presence of Scanning.txt is what tells you of KsDumper was in the middle of a provider scan that it has to finish.

 Due to the nature of how KDU works to map the kernel driver, it is unknown if the system you run this on will have a exploitable driver according to kdu providers.
 If you try to boot KsDumper 11 and it fails to start the driver, trying again as administrator.